ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 ## Drive Station and Deploy Tool

-Finally, there are two ArPiRobot specific tools that need to be installed (regardless of which programming language you will use).
+Next, there are two ArPiRobot specific tools that need to be installed (regardless of which programming language you will use).

 The Drive Station is used to connect to a program running on the robot and control the robot using a game controller.
 If you do not have a game controller that can be connected to your PC there is also a Mobile Drive station app for Android phones and tablets with a virtual gamepad.